SentiConSecurity/Identity_Maturity_Calculator/README.md

 # Identity Program Maturity Calculator (2026)

 A structured Excel-based framework for evaluating the maturity of an organization's identity security program across nine capability domains and 36 assessment questions.
 Built on the SEI Capability Maturity Model Integration (CMMI) framework, this tool enables security teams to baseline their current identity security posture, identify capability gaps, and prioritize remediation efforts using a consistent, repeatable methodology.
+> This worksheet is the product of applied identity security program experience, adapted specifically for the realities of modern identity estates, human, machine, and increasingly, AI and agentic identities.
 The assessment covers Identity Foundations & Data Quality, Governance & Lifecycle, Access Architecture & Authentication, Privileged & Elevated Access, Non-Human & Workload Identity, Identity Security Operations, Contextual Trust & Adaptive Access, AI & Autonomous Identity, and Identity Technical Debt.

 Each capability is scored on a 0–5 maturity scale.
 Results are visualized through a radar chart showing average maturity by domain and a dynamic priority view that automatically surfaces the lowest-scoring capabilities for immediate attention.